 I think there is an opportunity for architects to challenge construction materials and processes; to question typologies, ways of living, access to space, energy generation, mobility services, waste and water systems, public infrastructure, and civic engagement.
-The good news is architects and entrepreneurs have one thing in common: the guts to think that they can make a difference, and the determination to make it happen.
+Therefore, the good news is architects and entrepreneurs have one thing in common.
+The guts to think that they can make a difference, and the determination to make it happen.

 About Miriam Roure

 Miriam Roure is passionate about improving cities through technology and design.
 She is the Program Director at URBAN-X – an accelerator founded by MINI in partnership with Urban Us dedicated to investing and supporting urban technologies.
-She is also the co-founder of the digital placemaking consulting firm Field and is part of the founding team of Deeds by The Social Coin.
+In addition, she is also the co-founder of the digital placemaking consulting firm Field.
+And is part of the founding team of Deeds by The Social Coin.

-Miriam has been invited to speak at a number of venues including CES, Smart City World Congress, Ignite Talks Barcelona, the Architecture Boston Expo, the European Lab Forum, amongst others and was a guest at 8TV with Josep Cuní.
+Miriam Roure has been invited to speak at a number of venues; including CES, Smart City World Congress, Ignite Talks Barcelona, the Architecture Boston Expo, the European Lab Forum, amongst others and was a guest at 8TV with Josep Cuní.

 Miriam holds degrees from Harvard University (MArchII) and Cornell University (BArch).
 And her work has been published in Passatges, A+U, FRAME, Dezeen, Archinect and other online platforms.